brillout/vite-framework/README.md

-Example of building a framework on top of Vite + vite-plugin-ssr
+Example of a framework built on top of Vite + vite-plugin-ssr